Filing for Divorce in Ogden

 Divorce – Timeline & Overview

-- Grounds for Divorce.
+Grounds for Divorce.
 In Utah, you must have grounds in order to obtain a divorce.
-It is very common for divorcing couples to cite “irreconcilable differences” as grounds for their divorce, however Utah law provides that any of the following reasons are sufficient: (1) impotency of one of the spouses at the time of marriage; (2) adultery; (3) if one of the spouses left/deserted the other for more than one year; (4) one of the spouse’s willful neglect to provide for the other the common necessities of life; (5) habitual drunkenness; (6) conviction for a felony crime; (7) cruel treatment by one spouse to the other to the point of causing bodily injury or great mental distress; (8) irreconcilable differences; (9) incurable insanity; (10) when the two spouses have been living separately under a “decree of separate maintenance” for three consecutive years without living together.
+It is very common for divorcing couples to cite “irreconcilable differences” as grounds for their divorce, however, Utah law provides that any of the following reasons are sufficient: (1) impotency of one of the spouses at the time of marriage; (2) adultery; (3) if one of the spouses left/deserted the other for more than one year; (4) a spouse’s willful neglect to provide the common necessities of life for the other; (5) habitual drunkenness; (6) conviction for a felony crime; (7) cruel treatment by one spouse to the other to the point of causing bodily injury or great mental distress; (8) irreconcilable differences; (9) incurable insanity; (10) when the two spouses have been living separately under a “decree of separate maintenance” for three consecutive years.

-- Proper Venue.
-A person must file their petition for divorce in the district court where one of the parties has resided for at least three consecutive months prior to the filing of the petition.
+Jurisdiction/Proper Court for the Divorce.
+A person must file their petition for divorce in the county where one of the parties has resided for at least three consecutive months prior to the filing of the petition.

 Does it Matter Which Spouse Files For Divorce?

 Generally no, it doesn’t matter which spouse files for divorce.
 There is no legal advantage to filing the petition for divorce first; however, there may be strategical advantages.
-Whoever files the petition first chooses which court will be hearing the divorce.
+For example, whoever files first may get to choose which court will be hearing the divorce.
 This can be an advantage if the parties live fairly far away from each other.
 For example, if Wife lives in Utah County and files the petition for divorce there, and Husband lives in Weber County, then Husband must make the hour and a half drive to Utah County for all necessary court proceedings.
 Also, whoever files the petition first has the option of setting the initial tone of the divorce proceedings.

 Serving Your Spouse with the Divorce Papers

-Once you file your petition for divorce, you must have the petition along with a summons served to your spouse by a constable or process server.
-These documents must be delivered to your spouse within 120 days from the day you filed your petition for divorce with the court.
+Once you file your petition for divorce, you must have that petition and a “summons” served to your spouse by a constable or process server.

 Answer & Counter Petition

-In Utah, a court cannot enter a final decree of divorce until 90 days after the initial filing of the petition for divorce.
-This 90 day waiting period may be waived in extraordinary circumstances, or if the other party agrees to waive the waiting period, but a judge will ultimately make the final decision.
+In Utah, a court cannot enter a final decree of divorce until 30 days after the initial filing of the petition for divorce.
+This 30 day waiting period may be waived in extraordinary circumstances.

 Parenting-Plan (If Minor Children are Involved)

-Both parties to a divorce must attach a parenting plan to their divorce petition, or to their answer to the divorce petition, if there are minor children involved.
-A parenting plan is a document that details how the divorcing parents are going to share their parental responsibilities and care for the minor child(ren).
-Click here to read more about parenting plans.
+If either party is asking for joint legal or joint physical custody, a Parenting Plan must be filed with the Petition for Divorce.
+A parenting plan is a document that details how divorcing parents are going to share their parental responsibilities and care for the minor child(ren).
+Click here to read more about joint custody that requires parenting plans.

 Either party can request that the court enter temporary orders in their divorce proceeding.
-Temporary orders address certain issues that can’t or shouldn’t be put off until the divorce has been finalized, such as child custody, parent time, child support, spousal support, property division, or money for attorney fees.
-If the court grants a temporary order, that order will typically be in effect until the court enters the final decree of divorce, which will contain permanent orders overriding any existing temporary orders.
+Temporary orders address certain issues that can’t or shouldn’t be put off until the divorce has been finalized, such as child custody, parent time, child support, spousal support/alimony, property division, or money for attorney fees.
+If the court grants a temporary order, that order will typically be in effect until the court enters the final decree of divorce, or the final orders that officially close up the case.
 Click here to learn more about Temporary Orders.

-- Attorney Fees (For Spouses that Cannot Afford Their Own Attorney).
-Utah law provides that if one spouse is unable to pay the costs necessary to defend himself/herself in a divorce action, a court may order the other spouse to pay for his/her reasonable attorney fees, witness fees, court costs, and other necessary expenses so long as they have the financial resources to do so.
+Attorney Fees (For Spouses that Cannot Afford Their Own Attorney).
+Utah law provides that if one spouse is unable to pay the costs necessary to defend himself/herself in a divorce action, a court may order the other spouse to pay for his/her reasonable attorney fees, witness fees, court costs, and other necessary expenses so long as that other spouse has the financial resources to do so.

 Some of the factors that will be considered in a custody evaluation include: